Nier: Automata: Scenario and themes

 Yoko was the primary scenario writer.
 This script took the most work of all his games to date, and while the story only experienced minor changes through development, it was delivered nearly five months late.
 Yoko was supported by sub-writers Yoshiho Akabane from the company Highestar, and Hana Kikuchi, who worked on Nier and Drakengard 3 (2013).
 When creating Nier: Automata's story, Yoko was hesitant about adding Devola and Popola due to their role in the original game but he later decided to include them.
 According to Yoko, while the scenario of Nier is "wet" in its emotional content, he wanted Nier: Automata to have a "dry" narrative about confronting prejudice and unfairness in the world.
 He also wanted to leave more room for the player to interpret the story, feeling he had gone too far when humanizing the antagonists of Nier, and decided to strike a different balance in the sequel.
 According to Saito, a lot of time and effort went into creating the story and character interactions so they would match those of Nier.

 As with the original Nier, multiple endings were created, but the conditions for reaching them were not as stringent as the first game.
 Yoko's desire was to make the game's conclusion happy, which prompted scepticism from other staff members.
 The happy ending from Yoko's perspective was the fifth and final ending, which he only created after the character motivations logically led him to the concept.
 The final ending featured a shooting sequence where the player fought their way through the closing credits, which symbolized the characters breaking out of a known system to find the hope of a new future.
 The team also included the option for player to sacrifice their save data to aid other random players in the closing credit sequence, a mechanic similar to that of the original Nier.
-This ability for players to help each other was inspired a Coca-Cola campaign, where drink machines in India were connected via livestream to machines in Pakistan, encouraging the two peoples to overcome their political rivalry.
+This ability for players to help each other was inspired by a Coca-Cola campaign, where drink machines in India were connected via livestream to machines in Pakistan, encouraging the two peoples to overcome their political rivalry.
 The campaign made a strong impression on Yoko, who adapted the idea into in-game messages of encouragement from players across the world.